 Distracted driving is all too common in Arizona.
-In 2019, the state’s Department of Transportation reported nearly 130,000 car accidents in the state, with distracted driving accounting for 25% of these accidents.
+In 2019, the state’s Department of Transportation reported nearly 130,000 car accidents in the state, with distracted driving accounting for a significant percentage of these accidents.
 To help combat these troubling statistics, Arizona lawmakers introduced a new Hands-Off Law, which went into effect on Jan.
 1, 2021.
 It is illegal and dangerous to use a cell phone while driving in Arizona unless you are using hands free mode.
 While some cities have already had bans geared toward cell phone usage behind the wheel, this new law applies to the entire state.

 While this new law has been in place for a few months now, drivers are still using their phones behind the wheel.
 If you were in a car accident because another person was using their cell phone, contact the personal injury attorneys at the Jensen Phelan Law Firm.
 We can launch an investigation into the accident and hold the liable party accountable for their actions.

 The new Hands-Off Law bans cell phones or other electronic devices while driving unless you are using them in a hands-free mode.
 Police can now issue tickets and fines to drivers holding a phone in their hands or supporting it between your head and shoulders.
 However, drivers can begin GPS functions or use a device to contact emergency services.

 Before the law began, officers pulled over drivers who were on their phones and gave them a pamphlet on the new rules.
 KTAR News reported that Arizona police issued warnings to more than 15,000 people before Jan.
 1. Since then, drivers who violate this law may face fines between $75 and $149 for a first offense, with fines increasing to $150 to $250 for subsequent offenses.
 Furthermore, drivers who cause injury or death while also violating the Hands-Off Law may face a Class 1 misdemeanor.
 Most of all, it is dangerous.